ADimeo/Faultynet/FaulControllersREADME.md

 after the previous iteration finishes.
 In `manual` mode, each iteration is started only after the `RandomLinkFaultControllerStarter.start_next_run()` function is called.
 This includes the first iteration, which is not immediately started after calling `go()`. `go()` still needs to be called before any calls to `start_next_run()`, to activate the Controller.
+The fault controller can be prematurely shut down by calling `RandomLinkFaultControllerStarter.stop()`.
+This will shut the controller down after the current iteration finishes.

 The fault to inject is defined comparable to `ConfigFileFaultController`, but only a single fault type can be defined.
 All link-based faults are supported.
 RandomLinkFaultController supports the same `log` structure as `ConfigFileFaultController`.